-Any time a student has a safety concern, he or she may share their concern with a WVC employee or call security at ext.
-6911 (from a campus phone) or (509)853.8399.
-Students can also direct any safety concern to the student programs office located in Van Tassell Center or call (509)682-6860 (Wenatchee) or (509)422-7800 (Omak).
-Bulletin boards with pertinent safety and security information are maintained throughout both campuses including reference guides for what to do during emergencies.
+Any time a student has a safety concern, he or she should share their concern with a WVC employee or call the security company at 6911 (from a campus phone) or

+509.853.8399.
+Students can also direct any safety concern to the student programs office located in Van Tassell Center or call 509.682.6860.
+Throughout the campus, bulletin boards with pertinent safety and security information are maintained, including reference guides for what to do during emergencies.